natebrunelle/cstheory-f22/markdown/quiz1.md

 title: Quiz 1 | Induction and (Un)Countability
 ...

 # Topics Covered

+This quiz is due at 11:59pm on Tuesday 10/11.
+It will be posted no later than 11:59pm on Friday 10/7.

-This quiz will contains 2 questions:
+This quiz will contain 2 questions:

 1. One requiring a proof by induction
 1. One requiring a proof by diagonalization